szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 date: 2019-11-15
 ---

-In this post I discuss [Kubernetes](https://kubernetes.io/) and its emergence as a tool of choice of for infrastructure orchestration.
+In this post we discuss [Kubernetes](https://kubernetes.io/) and its emergence as a tool of choice for infrastructure orchestration.
 We specifically focus on
-[*operators*](https://coreos.com/blog/introducing-operators.html), which are a pattern for extending the Kubernetes to manage arbitrary custom resources.
-We focus on the specific use case of implementing operators in a robust, generic way for any resource that itself has a management API consisting of *CRUD* (create, read, update and delete) operations.
+[*operators*](https://coreos.com/blog/introducing-operators.html), which are a pattern for extending the Kubernetes to manage arbitrary custom resources and how they enable infrastructure management of complex hybrid environments.
+We focus on the specific use case of implementing operators in a robust, generic way for any resource that itself has a management API consisting of *CRUD* (create, read, update and delete) operations, and introduce a library created for this purpose.

 I consider myself primarily a backend and data engineer, and have over time also picked up a bit of front end and mobile experience, specifically in [React](https://www.stephenzoio.com/react-and-higher-order-components/).
 Over time there has been a trend to a *"build it, run it, own it"* way of thinking in which developers also have greater operational